Types of licences available

-Once a vehicle is licensed as a taxi or private hire vehicle, every driver of that vehicle, whether it be used for business or pleasure, must possess an appropriate current taxi or private hire driver licence.
+Once a vehicle is licensed as a taxi or private hire vehicle, every driver of that vehicle, whether it be used for business or pleasure, must possess the appropriate current hackney carriage/private hire driver licence.

-Hackney carriages (taxis) may be hailed from a taxi rank, ply for hire on any street or be pre-booked.
-All licensed taxis must display a roof sign, a "For Hire" sign in the front windscreen and have a boston borough council licensed vehicle plate fixed to the rear of their vehicle.
+Hackney carriages (taxis) may be hailed from a taxi rank, can ply for hire on any street or be pre-booked.
+All licensed taxis must display a roof sign, a "for hire" sign in the front windscreen and have a boston borough council licensed vehicle plate fixed to the rear of their vehicle.
 A taxi meter must also be fitted which has been set to display a fare not exceeding the maximum fare rate set by the council.
-This taxi meter must have been tested for accuracy and sealed by the testing garage.
+This taxi meter must have been tested for accuracy and sealed.

 To apply for a vehicle licence the following is required -